jalev/Writing-What-Are-You-Doing-Here/part_two/chapter_016.md

 "Well I'm glad I delivered," Ringfinger said coldly.

 "Oh come on now Ringfinger, don't be so serious.
-There's only so much one can expect from a... _commoner_.
+There's only so much one can expect from a _commoner_.
 One who happened to trade in everything, but be a master in none of them.
 I must admit, I am just a bit curious as to how you found your _calling_ as a mechanic, seeing as where you found your career ending."

 "I _just_ so happened to _enjoy_ fixing things," Ringfinger hissed.
 "When you live in the slums, you don't have much of a choice about what your profession is.
 You do the job in front of you, and if you're good at it, word gets around.
 We all rely on each other in there, because ain't no one else coming to help us that's for damn sure."